Recommendations for Traveling Abroad

 Before You Leave

 - Research cyber risks for the countries you’ll be visiting.
 Be aware of their respective laws regarding data privacy and protection.
 In some countries, you may not have the privacy you’re used to in the U.S. In some countries it may be perfectly legal to view and collect your online activity and history.
 There are also cases where hotel staff may have access to the safe in your hotel room.
 See here for Travel Advisories from the U.S. Department of State.

 - Create backups for the devices you’ll be traveling with.
 In case of theft or your device compromise, you will still have the data and programs you had before traveling.

 - Install and update your devices’ anti-virus, anti-malware/spyware and OS security updates.
 Download free Bitdefender Antivirus from Fordham here.

 - Encrypt your devices.
-Contact IT Customer Care to schedule the encryption of your device(s).
+Contact IT Service Desk to schedule the encryption of your device(s).

 - Use hard to guess passwords and PINs for your devices.

 - Have your own portable charger and country specific plug adapters.
 Use unique or specially marked USB cables to avoid having them swapped for decoys that may have malicious payloads.

 - Use loaner devices for traveling.
 Consider using low-cost loaner devices in lieu of more expensive and valuable devices.